diegoherranz/RPiCM-LAN-DT/README.md

     $ git clone https://github.com/diegoherranz/RPiCM-LAN-DT
     $ cd RPiCM-LAN-DT
     $ make
 And copy the generated file (`dt-blob.bin`) to the boot partition of Raspberry Pi Compute module.
-On the next boot, firmware will take care of LAN reset line.
+From the next boot, firmware will take care of LAN reset line.

 More information
 ----------------